anikan314/anikan314.github.io/miscellaneous:/mdp-admissions.md

 I applied to MD/PhDs during the 2023-2024 application cycle.
 When I began the application process, I spent a lot of time scouring the internet for resources on the application process and potential careers as a social science MD/PhD.
 The lack of information and resources on social science MD/PhDs was frustrating, especially in comparison to the abundance of information on applying to a basic science MD/PhD.
 My hope is that this site can serve as a resource to anyone interested in pursuing an MD/PhD in the social sciences.

 I find [Maya Lozinski’s](https://voices.uchicago.edu/mayalozinski/home/blog/){:target="_blank"} posts on an MD/PhD in the social sciences to be quite thorough; I’ll do my best to add my thoughts to what she’s put out there.
-For general information about MD/PhD, see [Hanna Erickson’s](https://mdphdtobe.com/){:target="_blank"} site, another excellent resource when it came to demystifying the physician-scientist training pathway.
+For general information about MD/PhD, see [Hanna Erickson’s](https://mdphdtobe.com/){:target="_blank"} and [Jake Khoussine's](https://jakekhoussine.medium.com/){:target="_blank"} sites, both excellent resources when it came to demystifying the physician-scientist training pathway.

 Feel free to reach out if you'd like to chat or want to know more.